d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 $$p(x_1 |y) \cdot p(x_2 | x_1, y) \cdot ... \cdot p( x_d | x_1, ..., x_{d-1} y)$$

 By itself, this expression doesn't get us any further.
 We still must estimate roughly $2^d$ parameters.
-However, if we assume that ***the features are conditionally indpendent of each other, given the label***, then suddenly we're in much better shape, as this term simplifies to $\prod_i p(x_i | y)$, giving us the predictor
+However, if we assume that ***the features are conditionally independent of each other, given the label***, then suddenly we're in much better shape, as this term simplifies to $\prod_i p(x_i | y)$, giving us the predictor

 $$ \hat{y} = \text{argmax}_y \> = \prod_i p(x_i | y) p(y)$$